eblondel/tuna-viewer/README.md

 **Tuna Atlas prototype web-application**

 The Tuna Atlas prototype is a web data and map viewer allowing to query Tuna fisheries datasets (timeseries), visualize and share data.
+It is based on the [OpenFairViewer](https://github.com/eblondel/OpenFairViewer) generic tool.

 ##Fundings